 36. Ownership of Documents and Materials.

-A. All documents, records, programs, applications, data, algorithms, film, tape, articles, memoranda, and other materials (the “Materials”) not developed or licensed by the Contractor prior to execution of this Contract, but specifically developed under this Contract shall be considered “work for hire” and the Contractor hereby transfers and assigns any ownership claims to the State so that all Materials will be the property of the State.
-If ownership interest in the Materials cannot be assigned to the State, the Contractor grants the State a non-exclusive, non-cancelable, perpetual, worldwide royalty-free license to use the Materials and to use, modify, copy and create derivative works of the Materials.
+A. Upon full payment of all amounts due Contractor in connection with this Agreement, all rights, title and interest in any information and items, including summaries, documents, reports and portions thereof Contractor provides to the State of Indiana (the “Contractor Deliverables”) will become the State of Indiana’s sole and exclusive property for its internal business purposes and uses pursuant to the scope set forth in the applicable SOW, subject to the exceptions set forth below.
+Contractor shall retain sole and exclusive ownership of all rights, title and interest in its work papers, proprietary information, processes, methodologies, know-how and software, including such information as existed prior to the delivery of the Services and, to the extent such information is of general application, anything that it may discover, create or develop during provision of the Services (“Contractor Property”).
+To the extent the Contractor Deliverables contain Contractor Property; The State of Indiana is granted a non-exclusive, non-assignable, royalty-free license to use it in connection with the subject of this Agreement.

 B. Use of the Materials, other than related to contract performance by the Contractor, without the prior written consent of the State, is prohibited.
 During the performance of this Contract, the Contractor shall be responsible for any loss of or damage to the Materials developed for or supplied by the State and used to develop or assist in the services provided while the Materials are in the possession of the Contractor.
 Any loss or damage thereto shall be restored at the Contractor’s expense.
 The Contractor shall provide the State full, immediate, and unrestricted access to the Materials and to Contractor’s work product during the term of this Contract.